pattonsgirl/CEG3120/Projects/Project3/README.md

 ## Submission

 1. Your repo should contain:
+   - a folder named `web-content` with:
+      - your web site files
+      - your `Dockerfile`
-   - `YOURLASTNAME-cf.yml` (your modified CloudFormation template)
+   - `YOURLASTNAME-lb-cf.yml` (your modified CloudFormation template)
-   - a folder with your website content
+   - your `haproxy.cfg` file
    - `README.md`

 2. In Pilot, paste the link to your project folder.